-The Forum for Sustainable and Responsible Investing (US SIF) published in their 2020 report on U.S. sustainable and impact investing trends that total U.S.-domiciled assets under management (AUM) using environment, social and governance (ESG) strategies grew to \$17 trillion out of \$51 trillion invested in the in just the past 10 years.
+The Forum for Sustainable and Responsible Investing (US SIF) published in their 2020 report on U.S. sustainable and impact investing trends that total US-domiciled assets under management (AUM) using environment, social and governance (ESG) strategies grew to \$17 trillion out of \$51 trillion invested in the in just the past 10 years.
 This represents one in three dollars of the total U.S. assets under professional management.

-More than ever, a large body of academic research has shown that ESG investments perform as well as, or better than, traditional investments.
-See details on a few of the studies below.
+Even more, a large body of academic research has shown that ESG investments perform as well as, or better than traditional investments.